 Although the African sun can be fierce, a sunrise or sunset safari can find you out in the cold quite quickly and you’ll welcome a lightweight but warm fleece.

 What I pack: I will never again stray from my fleece by The North Face.
-I tried one by Berghaus recently and within one wash it looks like I bought it fourth hand 12 years ago.
+I tried one by Berghaus recently and with one wash it looks like I bought it fourth-hand 12 years ago.
 My North Face fleece, meanwhile, looks brand new after 8 years.

 Buying tip: There are so many to choose from.
 I usually go for one with a zip (a bit more wearable in cities) and with a hood for extra warmth.
 Beyond that, I aim for the sale items because unless you’re arctic bound, any good brand fleece will add enough warmth.

 If you’re travelling in the rainy season, a waterproof jacket will be a very good friend.
 Find one with inside pockets to protect electronics like your phone.

 What I pack: This is the one area where I never scrimp.
 I expect a lot from a jacket – I want it to keep me warm but not humid, to keep me dry, pack down small whilst having a hood and be durable when I drag it on adventures.
 I currently own a Hyvent jacket by The North Face.
 Frustratingly, they don’t sell it anymore.
 The Dryvent seems to be the closest match (and is the same price point).
 Otherwise, the website has a filter.
 Look for something lightweight, breathable and waterproof.